Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_list_thumbnails.md

 ## Retrieve thumbnail content

-You can directly retrieve the content of the thumbnail directly by requesting the **content** property of the thumbnail.
+You can directly retrieve the content of the thumbnail by requesting the **content** property of the thumbnail.

 ### HTTP request